 TEACUP is a Python-based software tool we developed to run automated TCP performance tests in a controlled testbed [4].
 In this report we described TEACUP's functionality to extract statistics and plot graphs based on data collected during the experiments.

 ACKNOWLEDGEMENTS

-TEACUP v0.9 was developed as part of a project funded by Cisco Systems and titled "Study in TCP Congestion
+TEACUP versions prior to 1.0 were developed as part of a project funded by Cisco Systems and titled "Study